mindspore-ai/website-docs/public/install/r2.0/mindspore_gpu_install_docker_en.md

 - `{tag}` corresponds to the label in the above table.
 - `{cuda_version}` corresponds to CUDA version that MindSpore depends on, including `cuda10.1`, `cuda11.1` and `cuda11.6`.

-If you want to use the visual debugging tuning tool MindInsight, you need to set the `--network` parameter to `host` mode, for example:
+If you want to use the visual debugging tuning tool MindSpore Insight, you need to set the `--network` parameter to `host` mode, for example:

 ```bash
 docker run -it -v /dev/shm:/dev/shm --network host --runtime=nvidia swr.cn-south-1.myhuaweicloud.com/mindspore/mindspore-gpu-{cuda_version}:{tag} /bin/bash